 Schedule for pursuing and acquiring external funding for planning, design and construction of projects, as necessary; and

-Action resources, including interim milestones and schedule, for acquiring necessary staff resources (including consulting and contracting services), equipment, data systems and other non-monetary resources.
+Action resources, including interim milestones and estimated schedule for acquiring necessary staff resources (including consulting and contracting services), equipment, data systems and other non-monetary resources.

+Through the identification, prioritization, and remediation of:

+Short-term (less than two years) system problems, vulnerabilities should be addressed through a modified operation and maintenance program; and

+High-priority long-term infrastructure vulnerabilities, problem areas should be addressed through an updated capital improvement program.

 System Resiliency Actions – Operation and Maintenance